Azure for AWS Professionals

 Autoscaling in Azure is handled by two services:

-The Azure Container Service supports Docker containers managed through Docker Swarm, Kubernetes, or DC/OS.
+The Azure Kubernetes Service supports Docker containers managed through Kubernetes.

 Other compute services